algorandfoundation/algokit-avm-vscode-debugger/README.md

 > **Tip for Beginners**: Start with the default settings.
 The inline debug adapter mode (default when `debugAdapter.port` is not set) is perfect for most use cases.

-> **Advanced Usage**: Set `debugAdapter.port` when you need to run the debug adapter as a separate process, which can be useful for development or when debugging the extension itself.
+> **Advanced Usage**: Set `debugAdapter.port` when you need to run the debug adapter as a separate process, which can be useful for development or debugging of the extension itself.

 ## Features